 When looking to analyze how an entire room is being utilized, passive infrared (PIR) sensors can be a good option.
 These sensors are mounted on a ceiling and have a wide outlook of the room.
 Using passive infrared technology, PIR sensors detect heat and movement and have a very high accuracy rate of about 92 percent.

 This accuracy rate, however, is decreased when people are stationary for extended periods.
 That means that while these sensors are great for determining how to optimize the office, they can struggle to detect the specific amount of people in a particular space in real time.
+Common problems with PIR sensors can lead to inaccuracies in the data making them unreliable in certain situations

 Therefore PIR sensors may not be a great help when it comes to ensuring worker safety during office emergencies or with analyzing specific conference room usage.
 Compared with vision sensors, PIR occupancy sensors are much less accurate for the coverage area.